 30 of the Best AIP Recipes on the Internet + PDF

 If you’ve been diagnosed with an autoimmune disease, you might have come across the autoimmune protocol diet (AIP) in researching holistic solutions.
 As your doctor may have already explained, autoimmune diseases are not curable.
-But they can be mitigated, and even put into remission with proper lifestyle adjustments and supervised supplementation or medication from a licensed practitioner.
+But they can sometimes be managed with proper lifestyle adjustments and supervised supplementation or medication from a licensed practitioner.

-The two most significant lifestyle changes you’ll need to make to get you on the path to greater health are mitigating stress – both physical and emotional – and developing a supportive way of eating.
+Two significant lifestyle changes you can make to get you on the path to feeling your best are mitigating stress – both physical and emotional – and developing a supportive way of eating.

 The AIP diet is one way to start your journey.
 Intended as a temporary elimination diet, AIP is a stricter version of the paleo diet, a gluten-free, grain-free diet that also excludes legumes, most dairy, and processed sugars and oils.
 In addition to these restrictions, the AIP diet targets foods that trigger inflammation, exacerbating autoimmune symptoms.

-The aim of an AIP lifestyle is to heal the gut by replacing pro-inflammatory foods with gut-healing, nutrient-dense ones, including bone broth, fermented foods and beverages, most vegetables, and healthy meats.
+The aim of an AIP lifestyle is to heal the gut by replacing pro-inflammatory foods with nutrient-containing ones, including bone broth, fermented foods and beverages, most vegetables, and some meats.

 We’ve gathered a list of easy AIP recipes, plus a downloadable PDF, to help get you started in the first phase of your journey.

 Autoimmunity is a malfunction in which an overactive immune system attacks healthy cells in the body.
 In a well-functioning individual, only pathogenic invaders (such as viruses or harmful bacteria) should trigger an attack – a healthy immune response that keeps us from getting sick.
 With autoimmune disease, healthy human cells are attacked, wreaking havoc on various systems of your body, and eventually causing real health problems.